 Raf Restaurant, via Plinio n.
-17, is in the heart of the Prati district, between Castel Sant’Angelo and Piazza Cola di Rienzo.
-The Menu offers Burgers, Pasta, Pizza, Salads and some Vegetarian and Gluten Free meals.
+17 in the heart of the Prati district, between Castel Sant’Angelo and Piazza Cola di Rienzo.
+They offer Burgers, Pasta, Pizza, Salads and some Vegetarian and Gluten Free meals.
 Dine inside or out.
 Open 12 noon to 12 midnight.
 Metro A stop – Lepanto.

 Download your Rome Tourist Attractions Map here.